A client recently came to me, with a question about essential fatty acids (EFA).

 The benefits of Omega 6 fatty acids

 Gamma-linolenic acid is found in high levels in Evening Primrose and Starflower (Borage) seeds.
-This fat is processed in the body to make prostaglandins, which are extremely active hormone substances – which assists with balancing hormones, bloating, cramps, and mood swings that accompany PMT.
+This fat is processed in the body to make prostaglandins, which are extremely active hormone substances, which help balance hormones, bloating, cramps, and mood swings that accompany PMT.

 Plus, it can help to nourish our skin, hair, and nails, supporting a glowing complexion.
 Studies have found that linoleic acid can restore the barrier function and reduce scaling on your skin.
 One study also found that using linoleic acid on those with acne reduced the breakout by as much as 25% in 28 days.
 It can act as an anti-inflammatory, breakout reducer, and moisturising ingredient.